Cervical cancerDysplasia; Human papillomavirus

 Cervical Cancer Screening

 Cervical cancer is highly curable in its early stages.
-Regular screening can help detect this cancer.
+Regular screening can help detect this cancer at a precancerous phase.
 Cervical cancer screening uses two kinds of tests:

-- The Pap test, which checks for abnormal changes in cervical cells that may indicate cancer or precancer.
+- The Pap test checks for abnormal changes in cervical cells that may indicate cancer or precancerous lesions.
 The Pap test is the main test used for cervical cancer screening.

 Current cervical cancer screening guidelines from the United States Preventive Services Task Force (USPSTF), the American Cancer Society (ACS), and the American College of Obstetricians and Gynecologists (ACOG) recommend: